 Option 3: Hospital with an Oncoplastic Surgery Program

 Oncoplastic surgery is an aesthetic approach to breast cancer surgery – a surgeon who is certified in this sub-specialty will have completed training in plastic surgery techniques to produce an optimal contour after mastectomy.
 The focus in these training programs has historically been on lumpectomy techniques, but these surgeons are also a very good bet for flat closure.

 Option 4: Use a Dual Specialty or Gender Confirmation Surgeon

 Some women going flat have had success using a surgeon specializing in gender confirmation surgery.
 These surgeons typically have more experience with insurance processes than general practice plastic surgeons and are generally highly skilled in flat closure techniques.

 Option 5: Local Referrals from Trusted Sources

 You can also ask your local medical providers and cancer community centers or support groups for recommendations – but make sure you specify that you want a surgeon who has experience with flat closure.

 Interviewing Your Surgeon

 As with going flat at the time of mastectomy, patients seeking revision surgery need to take steps to ensure they get the best possible cosmetic result in as few surgeries as possible.
 Communicate, evaluate, ask questions, and listen to your intuition!

 Communicate your goals clearly and specifically.
 Use the term “aesthetic flat closure” – it’s now defined in the National Cancer Institute’s Dictionary of Cancer Terms.
 You want all excess tissue removed to create a smooth, flat contour with your dog ears completely removed, and for your chest to appear flat when you’re in an upright position.
 Show your surgeon photos of what you want to look like.
-You can find examples in the Not Putting on a Shirt brochure .
+You can find examples in many of our publications.

 Evaluate your surgeon’s response.
 Do they accept and respect your decision?
 Their response should be one of care and concern.
 And they should be able to to explain to you in detail how they will proceed to ensure you an acceptable flat result.
 If you detect hesitation, pushback about reconstruction, body shaming language, or anything that makes you feel uncomfortable, listen to your intuition – find a different surgeon.